FOREX-Euro surges to six-week high vs dollar; outlook cautious

 The yen has been under pressure on expectations that a likely change in Japan's government later this month would lead to aggressive monetary easing.

-The dollar last traded down 0.2 percent against the yen at 82.24.
+The dollar last traded down 0.2 percent against the yen at 82.24, retreating from last month's peak of 82.82 yen, according to Reuters data.

 * Japan stocks expected to take cues from dollar-yen after Yellen - analyst